 Dealing with peer groups

 We hope to actively engage the children in an exploration of and reflection on their social world.
 In so doing, we hope to better equip them with the skills they need for the next stage of their lives.

 Preparing children at a practical level

 Life in post-primary school can present many organizational challenges to pupils.
-This includes:

 planning homework assignments that have different completion dates